openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done

-This chapter discusses the lexical structure of the |LANG| programming language and the analytical conventions.
+This chapter discusses the lexical structure of the |LANG| programming language, and the analytical conventions.

 |